mronian/camkart/README.md

-# camkart
+# Camkart
-Search Engine for Nikon Cameras
+A Camera Search Engine build on the Django Framework with Solr in the backend.

 Contributors : Gaurav Kumar, Palash Mittal, Anchit Navelkar, Buddha Prakash, Shubham Saxena, Utpal, Sandesh C